HorizonsMW/markdown-site/README.md

 function getContent(fragmentId, callback) {
     // lets do some custom content for each page of your website var page = `<md-block src="./docs/pages/${fragmentId}.md" id="md-block-app"></md-block>`;
-    /**The line above fetches and returns a markdown document based on the location provided by the fragmentId parameter.
+    /**The line above fetches and returns a markdown document
+     * based on the location provided by the fragmentId parameter.
-     * The catch is that the location and the document to preview must have the same name.
-To counter this,
+     * The catch is that:
+     *  the location and the document to preview must have the same name.
+     * To counter this,
-     * for the about page which renders the README.md document, I used an if fuction to redirect to the file - README.md.
+     * for the about page which renders the README.md document,
+     * I used an if fuction to redirect to the file - README.md.
     */
    // console.log(page); //For informational purposes during development
     if (fragmentId === "about") {